 Additionally, most insurance types offered between annual open enrollment periods, such as short term health insurance, fixed benefit plans, and supplemental insurance will not satisfy the Individual Mandate fee on their own, although they will help you be covered health-wise.

-If you do not have minimum essential coverage, and do not qualify for an exemption, you'll pay a fee at tax time.
+If you do not have minimum essential coverage, and do not qualify for an exemption, you'll pay an Individual Shared Responsibility fee at tax time.
+Additionally, reimbursements received through the Small Business HRA during a month not covered by MEC must be included in an employee’s gross income.